 - a summary of the offence, including aggravating and mitigating circumstances

-- relevant factors about the offender, including his or her background and prospects for rehabilitation
+- relevant factors about the offender, including their background and prospects for rehabilitation

 - reference to the impact of the offence on any victim(s)